membraneframework/membrane_demo/webrtc_videoroom/README.md

 ## Run with docker

-Videoroom demo provides a `Dockerfile` that you can use to run videoroom application yourself without any additional setup and dependencies.
+The Videoroom demo provides a `Dockerfile` that you can use to run the Videoroom application yourself without any additional setup and dependencies.

 ### To run: